pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas.md

  - [LXD authentication UX improvements](#heading--lxd-auth-ux-improvements): Easier MAAS to LXD connection that uses certificates for authentication.

  - [MAAS 3.1 cumulative bug fixes](#heading--maas-3-1-cumulative-bug-fixes)

+Critical and high-priority bug fixes have also been used to extend or repair MAAS features:

+ - [Expanded proxies](https://bugs.launchpad.net/maas/+bug/1867394): Some proxies require authentication; MAAS now respects the username and password you give it for a peer proxy

+ - [Accurate storage pool sizes](https://bugs.launchpad.net/bugs/1949410): The UI now calculates storage pool sizes correctly for CEPH pools, so shared pools are no longer stacked

+ - [Refresh wipeout bug](https://bugs.launchpad.net/bugs/1949485): MAAS does not destroy existing VMs on a refresh, or when the memory overcommit ratio is changed

+ - [Cloning issue fixed](https://bugs.launchpad.net/bugs/1948500): UI cloning has been repaired to prevent "unsuccessful cloning" of storage

 rad-end